 - Develop products or features like Amazon does by starting with a press release.
 This helps clarify the intended value, scope, and roll-out plan.
 This is similar to Readme-driven development from Github founder Tom Preston-Werner.

 - Innovate like Steve Jobs and “start with the customer experience and work backwards to the technology”.

 You can help others plan by leading them through this technique.
 You ask the questions (“what’s the end state?” “what’s necessary to unlock that?”) and the coachee figures out the answers for themselves.
 You should end with a more robust plan for the coachee.
 And you’ll learn how they perceive the project.

 Why does this work?

 In contrast, if you work only forwards you’re using a push-based system with control flowing the other direction.
-You do some activity, and the result informs and constrains the next activity.
+You do some action, and the result informs and constrains the next action.
 This could be appropriate if you haven’t determined an end state and want to keep your options open.
 But you might research or design more than you actually need.
 Or fail to research an important aspect.
 See the addendum for a better approach.

 Addendum: Planning exploratory projects

 The principles of this article still apply when planning something with uncertainty built-in.
 The plan can reflect that uncertainty by leaving intentional question marks and varying the granularity.
 Here’s an exaggerated example.

 If your ultimate target is “happier users” you’ll realise this depends on “understand why users aren’t happy”.
 Now you’ve got a key milestone to treat as a sub-project with a detailed plan.
 Everything else can be left low detail until you’ve learned more.
 It’s still in context of the higher-order plan pulling you towards happier users in this case.